NTT1906/ReallyCheat/README.md

 - If I detect an error, you can submit a Issues on this project, I will still develop this project in the near future.

 # Feature

+When you turn on "Ban" in the Config section they will allow the modules that I have listed to tag BAN below to be issued.

 - KillAura
 - Reach
 - Fly